AninditaBasu/indica/topics/how_to_soliloquy.md

 Soliloquies and monologues are as old as humankind.
 People were speaking to themselves, and speaking without waiting for a response, ever since they started speaking.
 Rig Veda, possibly the oldest book in the world, also has people soliloquising and monologising.

-This tutorial shows you how to find (and read) the soliloquies and monologues in Rig Veda.
+This tutorial shows you how to find the soliloquies and monologues in Rig Veda.

 ---------